MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql.md

 ## Supported authentication types

 The Azure Cosmos DB for NoSQL connector supports the following authentication types for copy and Dataflow Gen2 respectively.

 |Authentication type |Copy |Dataflow Gen2 |
 |:---|:---|:---|
 |Key| √| |

 >[!Note]
->For the Azure Cosmos DB for NoSQL connection of Dataflow Gen2, see this article.
+>For information about the Azure Cosmos DB for NoSQL connection in Dataflow Gen2, go to [Connect to Azure Cosmos DB for NoSQL in dataflows](connector-azure-cosmosdb-for-nosql-dataflows).

 ## Prerequisites